bachelor-2014/report/v2/human_interaction.md

 user.
 But the implementation of these is considered out of scope of this project.

-### The bootstrap process
-Having a piece of software installed to run the Splotbot did show advantages in terms of the connectivity that we are struggling with in EvoBot.
-With Splotbot, connecting to the robotic platform required only that the user connected through a USB cable, assuming that the correct drivers are installed, where we are currently facing difficulties in letting users discover the IP address of EvoBot.
-We do, however, prefer the solution we have developed, requiring no installation of software on the computer of the user, if the IP discovering can be achieved in a satisfying manner.

-There are, however, solutions to make the connecting easier.
-One solution could be that the EvoBot is always connected to the same router, which will assign it a static IP address.
-The user can then connect to the same router, knowing the IP address to be fixed.
-This could be taken a step further to mount the router as part of EvoBot, making it part of the robot.
-The users can then connect to the robot either with an ethernet cable or through WiFi.
-A cheap router would be sufficient as only a single user is expected to be connected at any one time, so the price of the EvoBot would only increase slightly.
-In any of these cases, it requires a technician to do the setup.

-Another solution could be to add a simple display to the EvoBot, displaying its IP address whenever available.
-But we have not looked further into this. *//TODO maybe we should look further intro this?*

-We have not experimented with any of the solutions, but our first thought is that the best solution would be to integrate a cheap router as part of the EvoBot.
-Simply showing the IP address on a display would be enough for the user to connect to the robotic platform, but it adds requirements to the environments in which it is used, as a switch or router would have to be available and connected.
-By integrating it, connection to EvoBot could be established on any device with a modern web browser supporting either WiFi or a cabled internet connection, and an available internet connection would not be necessary for everything to run.

 ### Choice of technologies
 The strengths of a chosen technology often becomes more clear when viewed in the